ESCOMP/mizuRoute/README.md

 [![Documentation Status](https://readthedocs.org/projects/mizuroute/badge/?version=develop)](https://mizuroute.readthedocs.io/en/develop/?badge=develop)

 # mizuRoute
-stand-alone mizuRoute is a post-processor of runoff output from a hydrologic model to produce streamflow estimates in the river network provided by a user.
-The tool was developed for the large scale river routing (e.g., river network over contiguous United States), but works for small-size headwater basin as well.
+Stand-alone mizuRoute is a post-processor of runoff output from a hydrologic model or Land surface model to produce streamflow estimates in the river network provided by a user.
+The tool was developed for the large scale, network based river routing (e.g., river network over contiguous United States), but works for gridded river network as well.

 Technical documentation is now being built on [readthedocs](https://mizuroute.readthedocs.io/en/develop/)